Step 1

 Without being paranoid, astudy of the potential riskswill be constructive.

-We recommend that you establish a list of elements that could compromise the implementation or migration of your ERP tool.
-Once these elements have been identified, analyze the potential consequences and anticipate solutions.
-Defining an action plan in advance will save you cold sweats, delays and additional costs.
+We recommend that you draw up a list of the elements that could compromise the implementation or migration of your ERP tool.
+Once these elements have been identified analyze the potential consequences and anticipate solutions.
+Defining an action plan in advance will help you avoid cold sweat, delays and additional costs.

 E) Designate a team

-The choice of team is an essential factor for the success of a project of this magnitude.
+The choice of team is an essential factor in the success of a project of this scale.

 1. Select the most motivated profiles

-Choose only people who are truly involved and motivated .
-The migration or implementation of an ERP project is heavy to bear as this tool is strategic for the company and its growth.
+Choose only people who are genuinely involved and motivated.
+The migration or implementation of an ERP project is a major undertaking, given the strategic importance of this tool. strategic for the company and its growth.

 1. Contextualize the project

-The technical and functional specifications are a precise document which will serve as a reference throughout the project.
-It provides context:
+The technical and functional specifications are a precise precise document that will serve as a reference throughout the project.
+It provides a context :

 • About the company